ricdurh/NBA_OKC_Four_Factors/README.md

 ![](/images/_bos_gsw.png)

 The next graph removes the Free Throw rate (least predictive factor).
 The size of the bubble shows rebounding, then the x-axis shows EFG and y-axis turnovers.
-The color divides teams by final records as 'Top 10', 'Middle 10', and 'Bottom 10', as well as 'OKC'.
+The color categorizes teams by final records as 'Top 10', 'Middle 10', and 'Bottom 10', as well as 'OKC'.

 ![](/images/_okc_to_efg.png)